Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

 \subsection{Different types of motion when $|a|>|b|$}

 When $|a|>|b|$, there are four possible motions corresponding to four different values of $E'$: $E'=U_{eff_{min}}$, $E'=Mglb/a$, $E'<Mglb/a$ and $E'>Mglb/a$.
+We should note that $Mglb/a$ is always greater than the minimum of $U_{eff}$ when $|a|>|b|$ \cite{Tanriverdi_ueff}.
 In this section, we will study and give examples of these four possibilities.
-We should note that spin reversal is not possible when $|a|>|b|$, and details can be found in appendix 2.
+We should also note that spin reversal is not possible when $|a|>|b|$, and details can be found in appendix 2.
+When $|a|>|b|$, the overall precession direction has the same sign as $a$ \cite{Leimanis} or $\dot \psi$ since it has the same sign as $a$ in this condition (see appendix 2).